rtib/puppet-cassandra/README.md

 ### Rack and DC settings

-When using `GossipingPropertyFileSnitch` class for snitching your cluster, you need to setup the `cassandra-rackdc.properties` file.
-This can be done through the `rackdc` parameter of this module.
+When using `GossipingPropertyFileSnitch` class on your cluster, you need to setup the `cassandra-rackdc.properties` file.
+This is done through the `rackdc` parameter of this module.

 ```yaml
 cassandra::rackdc: